Divide-By-0/blog/content/posts/travel.md

   - ## Other USA
     - **McKamey Manor in Summertown, Tennessee**: I haven't been, and wouldn't recommend it.
 It's a real-life torture haunted house, where you say a 40 page waiver document out loud and then the guy running it tortures you.
 It's definitely toeing the line of sadistic and illegal (though reportedly there is a safe word that works most of the time), but it is novel nevertheless and thus makes the cut here.
     - **Akron Ohio Haunted Schoolhouse**: I haven't been, but this looks interesting ‒ much more benign than a real-life torture chamber, but the online reviews rave about the quality of scares and actors.
+    - **Meow Wolf**: Large scale immersive art and lighting experiences in Denver, Santa Fe, and Las Vegas.
+    - **Sofar Sounds and Donttell Comedy**: Singers and comedians respectively perform in people's living rooms (you can volunteer your living room too!).

 - Maldives
   - Experiences